--Another village know as Bock’s Mill and then Bocktown.
-The post office was called Duluth.
-The Backbone School was named for a high, narrow ridge in a loop of Raccoon Creek in the southwest corner of the township.
+-The Backbone School was named for a high, narrow ridge in a loop of Raccoon Creek in the southwest corner of the township.

 –New Bethlehem Presbyterian Church was founded in 1865.

 -The Western Pennsylvania Conservancy developed a wild flower preserve along Raccoon Creek in the 1960’s.
-Trails were laid so visitor could see flowers and trees in their natural habitat.
+Trails were laid so visitors could see flowers and trees in their natural habitat.
 The preserve is part of Raccoon Creek State Park.